nexcess/magento-turpentine/README.md

  will need to be regenerated and cached for the visitor's new session.
 Any further requests will be at full cached-page speed (assuming the pages are already in the cache).
+ - **Varnish 2.1 Caveats**: Due to technical limitations, some features are not available when using Varnish 2.1:
+   - TTL extension on cache hits does not work
+   - External ESI requests are not blocked
+   - Per-block TTLs are not honored, all ESI blocks use their default TTL

 ## Future Plans